This is how one person runs everything

 Network access controls

-Lock the agent to only the services you've connected.
-If you didn't authorize it, the request gets blocked.
+Allow all external access, lock the agent to only the services you've connected, or cut off external access entirely.
 You decide what your agent can reach.